tpae/whitepaper/Marketplace.md

 _Manual approval may be required to be authorized to trade on the platform._

 ## Escrow on the Blockchain
+In order to create a secure, self-governing marketplace, marketplace smart contract will have built-in escrow feature for secure transactions.
+Escrow offers protection for both buyers and sellers, and utilizing Tag ID, users can place trust on the product and the token.

+## Shipment Tracking
+For every transaction, Whoslux will utilize third-party shipment tracking systems, and use it as a verification mechanism for product shipment and delivery confirmation.
+Sellers will have to use the generated label provided by Whoslux, in order to protect buyers and sellers.

 ## Step-by-Step Transaction Process